canonical/grafana-agent-k8s-operator/INTEGRATING.md

 The information exchanged through the `loki_push_api` interface can be broken down into two parts:

   - Grafana Agent charm provides an [endpoint URL](https://grafana.com/docs/loki/latest/api/#post-lokiapiv1push) to receive logs from charms running [Loki clients](https://grafana.com/docs/loki/latest/clients/).
-  - Grafana Agent charm may also receive alert rules which tell when to raise alerts.
+  - Grafana Agent charm may also receive alert rules which tell it when to raise alerts.
 These rules are read from a directory named `loki_alert_rules`, if present at the top level, within the client charm's source (`src`) directory.

-For instance let's say that we need [Zinc Charmed Operator](https://charmhub.io/zinc-k8s) send logs to Grafana Agent.
+For instance let's say that we need [Zinc Charmed Operator](https://charmhub.io/zinc-k8s) to send logs to Grafana Agent.
-To do that we can use one of the "consumer" object offered by the `loki_push_api` lib and follow these steps.
+To do that we can use one of the "consumer" objects offered by the `loki_push_api` lib and follow these steps.

 1. Specify the relation in the charm's metadata.yaml: